 Dr. Zabarko can check your child’s eyes at as young as 5 years old to ensure that all is well.
 If no problems exist, then you can schedule appointments every two years.
 If there are problems, Dr. Zabarko works with you to determine the best check-up schedule for your child.

-Dr. Zabarko creates a welcoming environment for the children who visit her practice.
+Pediatric eye doctor, Dr. Zabarko, creates a welcoming environment for the children who visit her practice.
 For kids, her name becomes “Dr. Diana.”
 She talks with parents about the child and gains relevant medical history prior to the exam to ensure a successful experience for your child.
 For example, she discovers whether your preschooler can identify letters or whether a picture chart would be more useful for the exam.

 When conducting the vision test, Dr. Zabarko adapts the eye chart to your child’s age.
 If the eye chart with a line of letters is too difficult for your young child, she adapts it by isolating the letters.
 To examine the retina, instead of trying to put your toddler’s head against a machine, Dr. Zabarko simply has the child look directly at her while using a retinoscope.